alexandergerber/courses-tsa/chapter4.md

 For now we are only interested in the former which can be accessed by `$mean`.

 `@instructions`
-- Use `seas_mod` to predict the seasonal component of the test data and assign the point forecast to `pred_seas`.
+- Use `seasonal_model` to predict the seasonal component of the test data and assign the point forecasts to `seasonal_predictions`.
 - Plot the test data together with your trend and seasonality forecast.

 `@hint`
-- Remember that the random component is that part of our seasonal model that can't be explained by seasonality or trend.
+- Remember that the random component is the part of our seasonal model that cannot be explained by seasonality or trend.

 - When forecasting you have to specify how many steps you want to predict.
 In our example, the steps should be equal to the number of observations in the test data.